Highlights of a 2 week road trip around the Garden Route and Karoo

 Information and Resources on Oudtshoorn

 Where we stayed in Oudtshoorn: Yamkela Guesthouse.
 Very comfortable room, has a swimming pool, great breakfast, and the friendliest hosts (Una and Charl) that we’ve ever had the pleasure of meeting.
 Recommend 100%.
+If you want to do something really special, stay at the Buffelsdrift Game Lodge.

 There are two ways to get from Oudtshoorn in the Little Karoo to Prince Albert in the Big Karoo: over the Swartberg Mountains via the Swartberg Pass or, taking a detour, along the river valley of the Meiringspoort Pass.
 On this day we were taking the Swartberg Pass.